 From 6 April 2025:

-• OWR will continue to provide Income Tax relief for earnings from duties carried out overseas for the first three years of tax residence with restrictions on remitting these earnings removed.
+- OWR will continue to provide Income Tax relief for earnings from duties carried out overseas and will be available for four years in line with the new foreign income and gains regime.

 See Overseas Workday Relief (OWR)